Women in the military: Civil War

+20th century

 In 1917, Loretta Walsh became the first woman to enlist openly as a woman when she joined the Navy.

 In 1948, prior the Korean War, the United States passed the Women's Armed Services Integration Act which allowed women to serve in the permanent, regular members of the U.S. military.
-The law limited the percentage of enlisted women to 2% of the enlisted number, the number of officers to 10% of the number of enlisted women, and capped the rank a women could achieve at O-5 (lieutenant colonel/commander (USN)), with an exception of O-6 for the chief of a women's component.
+The law limited the percentage of enlisted women to 2% of the enlisted number, the number of officers to 10% of the number of enlisted women, and capped the rank a woman could achieve at O-5 (lieutenant colonel/commander), with an exception of O-6 for the chief of a women's component.

 In November 1967, Public Law 90-130 was enacted, which removed the 2% ceiling on the number of women allowed on active duty, and lifted the rank ceiling, opening promotions to general and flag ranks for women.

-In 1976, the first group of women was admitted into a U.S. military academy.
-Approximately 16% of the 2013 West Point class consisted of women.
+In 1976, the first group of women (Class of 1980) — 119 in all — was admitted into a U.S. military academy.